Correcting major mistakes, wrapping things up, and additions already.

-Now for the additions, a new garage under the house, and a “security / dog area wall” on the side of the house.
+Now for the additions, a new garage under the house, and a “security/dog area wall” on the side of the house.

 Garage under house almost completed.
-Just doors and windows left 😉
+Just Doors and windows left 😉

 As we just purchased a brand new Izuzu D-Max truck a couple weeks ago, it quickly became obvious that parking it all night every night on the sea, would turn it into a “rust bucket” within a year or two.
 Therefore we decided to build a garage for the new baby.
-At the same time we decided to have our Belizean Contractor build a short wall along the side of the house and around the back staircase.
+At the same time, we decided to have our Belizean Contractor build a short wall along the side of the house and around the back staircase.
 This would allow the dogs free access to a major space and keep little Oliver from running to Alaska.

-Our “new baby” !
+Our “new baby”!

 As you might remember the plan was to have a pier built off our beach for our new boat.
-After over a year our previous contractor was un-able to obtain a building permit for the pier, so we decided to use that money and have our new contractors build the garage and wall.
+After over a year our previous contractor was unable to obtain a building permit for the pier, so we decided to use that money and have our new contractors build the garage and wall.

 Coming home to port, with my honey Marsha and “little Oliver”.

 So you see. some things do work out quite well.
 Even when you think everything is going well, there’s usually something not.
 Being “on-site” during the building of your new home in Belize is like I always say, extremely important.
 I have been here the entire time, with the exception of three weeks over the past year and a half.
-And still things happened that I didn’t see until it was to late.
-Your choice of who oversee’s the building of your house is of the utmost importance, Ordering the correct major parts for your house is also extremely important, and seeing that they are installed correctly too.
-I will go into this more in the first chapter of my new book, which is based on this blog, publishing by end of 2018.
+And still, things happened that I didn’t see until it was too late.
+Your choice of who oversees the building of your house is of the utmost importance, Ordering the correct major parts for your house is also extremely important, and seeing that they are installed correctly too.
+I will go into this more in the first chapter of my new book, which is based on this blog, publishing by the end of 2018.

-Until the next post, and pretty much finished interior, I leave you with one thought, it’s all about “no worries” here in Belize.
-At least at some point I hope.
+Until the next post, and pretty much-finished interior, I leave you with one thought, it’s all about “no worries” here in Belize.
+At least at some point, I hope.

 The Pirate …..Gary